ai4immuno/ai4immuno.github.io/resources.md

 * Open to more suggestions!

 ### Books for Emerging Tech Trends
+* (May 2023) The AI Revolution in Medicine: GPT-4 and Beyond by Peter Lee, Carey Goldberg, and Isaac Kohane
+* (Mar 2023) Impromptu: Amplifying Our Humanity Through AI by Reid Hoffman
+* (Nov 2022) Power and Prediction: The Disruptive Economics of Artificial Intelligence by Ajay Agrawal, Joshua Gans, and Avi Goldfarb
-* Future Skills: The 20 Skills and Competencies Everyone Needs to Succeed in a Digital World by Bernard Marr
+* (Jul 2022) Future Skills: The 20 Skills and Competencies Everyone Needs to Succeed in a Digital World by Bernard Marr
-* After the Digital Tornado: Networks, Algorithms, Humanity by Kevin Werbach
-* Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications by Chip Huyen
+* (Jun 2022) Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications by Chip Huyen
-* The Future Internet: How the Metaverse, Web 3.0, and Blockchain Will Transform Business and Society by Bernard Marr
+* (Nov 2021) The Age of AI: And Our Human Future by Henry Kissinger, Eric Schmidt, and Daniel Huttenlocher
+* (Oct 2020) The Alignment Problem by Brian Christian
+* (Jul 2020) After the Digital Tornado: Networks, Algorithms, Humanity by Kevin Werbach
+* (Oct 2019) Artificial Intelligence: A Guide for Thinking Humans by Melanie Mitchell
+* (Oct 2019) Human Compatible: Artificial Intelligence and the Problem of Control by Stuart Russell
+* (Sept 2019) Rebooting AI: Building Artificial Intelligence We Can Trust by Gary Marcus and Ernest Davis
+* (Sept 2015) The Master Algorithm by Pedro Domingos
+* (Nov 2003) The Creative Mind: Myths and Mechanisms, 2nd Edition by Margaret Boden

 ### Technology News Digests
 * Wired